 As we approach summer, taking care of our skin becomes more important.
-Not only because of your new wardrobe, but also the heat and other elements that may be aggravating your skin.
-If you would like more information about basic skin care, definitely take a look at my post Skincare: A Primer.
+Not only to suit your new wardrobe, but also the heat and other elements that may be aggravating your skin.
+If you would like more information about basic skin care, definitely take a look at Skincare: A Primer.
 In addition to your skin care routine, you should also take into consideration how you sanitize your makeup and tools.
 Inevitably, oils, dirt, and bacteria from your skin will be transferred to your brushes and products.
 But did you know that sanitizing your stuff may be easier that you think?

 Before we get started, I would like to point out that the process for cleaning brushes differs slightly whether you are a MUA(makeup artist) working with clients or just an individual.
 I am not an MUA myself, but from my research it would seem that artists clean their brushes (or are supposed to!) both between clients and at the end of a work day.
 Between clients, they may dip their brushes in a sanitizing solution that evaporates quickly and destroys bacteria.
 To wipe away pigment and excess cleaner, they will run the brushes back and forth on a clean towel.
 At the end of the day, they will shampoo their brushes for a deep clean.
-Now that we’ve got that out-of-the-way, let’s talk about shampooing your brushes.
+Now that we’ve got that out-of-the-way, let’s talk about shampooing your brushes for the everyday wearer.

 Before you get started, make sure you have a shampoo handy.
-I personally have been using a small bottle of Johnson and Johnson baby shampoo, but any other shampoo should do the trick.
+I have been using a small bottle of Johnson and Johnson baby shampoo, but any other shampoo should do the trick.
 I also like to use the tiniest amount of conditioner, so get your conditioner out too.
 Last, you can use your hand for this instead but I like to use a rounded soap dish for dipping my brushes and swirling them around.

 First step, take each brush one by one and coat with shampoo (remember a little goes a long way).
 Next, swirl the brush on your hand or in a small dish to work the soap into the bristles.
 If your brush has a rounded end, you will use circular motions.
 An angled brush should be swirled side to side.
 Basically, swirl your brushes in the way that feels most natural.
 Also do be gentle in your motions so you don’t ruin the bristles.